 1689 N. Franklin Pl., (414) 223-3919

 This firefighter-themed tavern (located next to the former MFD Engine Co.
-6 house) features a long bar, small tables lining the perimeter, a pool table and several flat screen televisions for adequate viewing from every seat.
-You won't find a fancy cocktail menu, but Hosed taps several beers, offers a full liquor selection and stocks small bags of chips on a metal stand.
+6 house) features a long bar, a pool table and several flat screen televisions for adequate viewing from every seat.
+You won't find a fancy cocktail menu, but Hosed taps several beers and has a full liquor selection.

 Hi-Hat and Garage